xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 cable access, mobile, and business services over the same converged network infrastructure.
 The following sections highlight the use cases and the components of the design used in building those solutions.

+## Collapsed use cases
+While we describe different use cases it doesn't mean multiple use cases cannot be converged on a single device.
+There are a number of benefits to functional separation in networks but there are times due to location size it isn't cost or operational effective to place dedicated routers for each role at a location.
+Modern Cisco routers are built to handle a wide variety of features covering many use cases.

+## Core
+Core routers typically serve a single purpose in providing high density and high bandwidth aggregation and connectivity between other core routers.

+## Peering and content delivery

 ## Business edge including mobile backhaul